Doctor convicted in Michael Jackson death leaves prison

-LOS ANGELES (Reuters) - Michael Jackson’s personal physician, convicted of manslaughter for administering a lethal dose of anesthetic to the pop singer, was released from a Los Angeles prison on Monday after serving half of his four-year sentence.
+LOS ANGELES, Oct 28 (Reuters) - Michael Jackson’s personal physician, convicted of manslaughter for administering a lethal dose of anesthetic to the pop singer, was released from a Los Angeles prison on Monday after serving half of his four-year sentence.

 Conrad Murray was released to his representatives, Los Angeles County Sheriff spokesman Steve Whitmore said shortly after Murray left the county jail.
 The release came under a California state plan to reduce prison overcrowding.